-One way the FDA accomplishes its food safety mission is to distinguish between “food additives” and “dietary supplements.”
-Food additives (such as stevia leaf extract) can be approved by the FDA or declared to be GRAS.
+One way the US FDA accomplishes its food safety mission is to distinguish between “food additives” and “dietary supplements.”
+Food additives (such as stevia leaf extract) can be approved by the US FDA or declared to be GRAS.
 Food additives are described as any substance intentionally added to a food.
 Because stevia leaf extract has GRAS status, it is able to be sold commercially in stevia-based sweeteners available for purchase at retail in the US.

-Read the full FDA opinion here.
+Read the full US FDA opinion here.